john-itcsolutions/cheirrs/README.md

 .. and wait and watch .. and examine logs in case of errors, which are available at (TODO).
      If all is well, you should be looking at the blockchains' log, on stdout, as the cycles roll every 30 seconds.

-     There is also a dbase_report.txt in / on each pod.
+     There is also a dbase_report.txt at / on each pod.

 _________________________________________________________________________________________________